 Focusing on work by both celebrated and unknown Soviet directors and screenwriters, Olga Gershenson has written the first book about all Soviet narrative films dealing with the Holocaust from 1938 to 1991.
 In addition to studying the completed films, Gershenson analyzes the projects that were banned at various stages of production.

 The book draws on archival research and in-depth interviews to tell the sometimes tragic and sometimes triumphant stories of filmmakers who found authentic ways to represent the Holocaust in the face of official silencing.
 By uncovering little known works, Gershenson makes a significant contribution to the international Holocaust filmography.

 "The first voice in an important conversation about an entirely new canon in the history of film."

 "This knowledgeable researched history of the Holocaust in Soviet and Russian cinema is a voyage into the unknown.
 Olga Gershenson not only tells us about those few movies that exist but those that were unmade and those that could never be made."

 —J. Hoberman, author of Bridge of Light: Yiddish Film Between Two Worlds

-OLGA GERSHENSON is an associate professor in the Judaic and Near Eastern Studies Department at the University of Massachusetts, Amherst.
+OLGA GERSHENSON is a Professor in the Judaic and Near Eastern Studies Department at the University of Massachusetts, Amherst.
 She is the author of Gesher: Russian Theater in Israel and editor of Ladies and Gents: Public Toilets and Gender.